there are different types of travellers

 Different types of travellers

-Types of travellers grouped by travel budget
+Types of travellers by budget

 Budget travellers